 Oil and gas company Hess has exploration and production operations worldwide.
-In 2012 Hess reported proved reserves totaling more than 1.5 billion barrels of oil equivalent.
-It also markets gasoline through more than 1,360 HESS gas stations in 16 US states and operates a 50%-owned oil storage terminal (HOVENSA) in the US Virgin Islands and a refinery in New Jersey.
-Hess also provides power to Northeast and Mid-Atlantic customers.
-In a major shift in strategy, in 2013 Hess announced it would exit its downstream businesses in order to focus on its higher margin exploration and production activities.
+In 2013 Hess reported proved reserves totaling more than 1.4 billion barrels of oil equivalent.
+In 2013, 46% of the company's total proved reserves were located in the US; 51% of its crude oil and natural gas liquids production and 22% of its natural gas production came from US operations.
+In a major shift in strategy, in 2013 Hess sold all its its downstream businesses (refining and petroleum product and energy marketing) in order to focus on its higher margin exploration and production activities.

 In 2014 the company agreed to sell its gasoline stations Marathon Petroleum for $2.6 billion.